West Cornwall · TR26

 Why Lelant is its own job.

-Conservation Area covers the village core and church; AONB across the parish.
+Cornwall Council's lens on Lelant is consistent: conservation Area covers the village core and church; AONB across the parish.
 Estuary views and the Hayle estuary SSSI shape applications on the eastern edge of the village.
 For loft conversion specifically, parts of Lelant sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Lelant drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Lelant project as a TR26-area job first — not a generic Cornwall job with a postcode bolted on.
+The Victorian terraces that dominate Lelant (and continue out toward Carbis Bay) set the tone for any loft conversion scheme here.

 Planning note